By: Yolanda (Linda) Reid Chassiakos, MD, FAAP

-- Use examples appropriate for your child's age.
-For younger children with cell phones who do not yet know about sex, alert them that text messages should never contain pictures of people--kids or adults--without their clothes on, kissing or touching each other in ways that they’ve never seen before.
-For older children, use the term "sexting" and give more specifics about sex acts they may know about.
-For teens, be very specific that “sexting” often involves pictures of a sexual nature and is considered pornography.
+Use examples appropriate for your child's age when providing information and guidance.
+For younger children with cell phones who may know little about sex, alert them that text messages should never contain pictures or videos of people—kids or adults—without their clothes on, or engaged in extended kissing or touching private parts.
+For older children, use the term "sexting" and ask if they've been exposed to nude or seminude images or sexual activities such as "making out"—or more.

 Be very specific—especially with teens—that sexting often involves pictures of a sexual nature, including nude and seminude photos and sexual activities.
 Some sexts can be considered pornography or child pornography.
 Both senders and receivers could be charged and prosecuted.

 Make sure kids of all ages understand that sexting is serious and considered a crime in many jurisdictions.
 There can be serious consequences for sexting, quite possibly involving the police, suspension from school, and labels on their permanent record that could hurt their chances of getting into college or getting a job.

 Inform your children that texts, images, and videos on the internet can remain there forever, even if posted on apps that "delete" after a short duration.
 Receivers can also share these posts with others, often without the consent of the sexter, and some can even "go viral."
 Sexters who may have intended their sexts to be viewed by only one individual may find that their photos have been seen by everyone at school after a break-up with a formerly loyal friend.
 Help your teen resist peer pressure and protect him or herself by saying no to sexting—and no to sharing any sexts viewed or received.